guettli/programming-guidelines/README.rst

 Most young developers think you need to learn many programming languages to be a good developer.

-Yes, it does help sometimes to know how the programming language C works.
+Yes, sometimes it helps to know the programming language C.

-My opinion: Lear Python, JavaScript.
+My opinion: Learn Python and some JavaScript.

 Then learn other topics: Database, Configuration management, continuous integration, organizing, team work, learn to play a music instrument.